ceccott/ezylora/README.md

 # EzyLoRA
-init, format, blip caption and settings, for kohya_ss LoRA training
+Simplifying init, format, BLIP caption and settings for kohya_ss LoRA training

 # Install
 This script is based on [kohya_ss](https://github.com/bmaltais/kohya_ss).
 Follow the installation instructions for that.